VijayBandi-02/Verilog-Codes/README.md

 This repository contains a collection of **Verilog HDL codes** along with testbenches, designed to cover the fundamental concepts of **Digital Logic and Sequential Circuits**.

 ## 📂 Repository Structure
-- `Combinational Ckts/` → All the Combinational and combined Combnational Circuits.
+- `Combinational_Circuits/` → All the Combinational and combined Combnational Circuits.
-- `02_FlipFlops/` → All the Sequential and combined Sequential Circuits.
+- `Sequential_Circuits/` → All the Sequential and combined Sequential Circuits.

 Each folder contains:
 - `design.v` → Verilog code for the circuit